Susan Woodstra

-Susan Jean "Sue" Woodstra (born May 21, 1957) is an American retired volleyball coach and player.
+Susan Jean Woodstra (born May 21, 1957) is an American retired volleyball coach and player.
 As a player, she won a silver medal with the United States women's national volleyball team at the 1984 Summer Olympics in Los Angeles.

 Playing days

 At the collegiate level, Woodstra earned All-American honors at USC.
 She then played eight years on the national team, serving as captain for four years, including for the 1984 Olympic silver medal team.
 Woodstra also played professional volleyball from 1984 to 1988 for the NEC Red Rockets of the Japan V.League.
-She also played three season owith the Merrill Lynch/Reebok USVBA team where she earned MVP honors.
+She also played three seasons with the Merrill Lynch/Reebok USVBA team, where she earned MVP honors.

 Her number 4 hangs on a banner in the volleyball court in USC's Galen Center, along with Tim Hovland's number 10.